nikitavoloboev/data/environment/veganism.md

 # Veganism

 I think it's mind numbing how animals can be treated by people.
 And how oblivious most people are to it all either mindfully or simply due to not being aware of the [consequences of their decisions](https://www.youtube.com/watch?v=OW6AgWPWRP4) (like buying some dead animal's meat) have.
-Watching a documentary like [Dominion](https://www.youtube.com/watch?v=ny6aqdFy9SI) should be enough to make you at least consider rethinking what food you eat.
+Watching a documentary like [Dominion](https://www.youtube.com/watch?v=ny6aqdFy9SI) or [Earthlings](https://letterboxd.com/film/earthlings/) (made me go vegan instantly after watching) should be enough to make you at least consider rethinking what food you eat.
 Thankfully whole food plant based diet is [genuinely a healthier diet](../health/nutrition/nutrition.md) too and there's so many fruits, vegetables and beans that you can choose to eat.
 I personally [love eating blueberries, avocados, walnuts and almonds](../health/nutrition/foods.md) and making [delicious vegan smoothies](../health/nutrition/recipes.md).

 I hope more people wake up to this issue and it changes soon.
 Because animals should not be treated like that and especially at such scales.
 It's sad.